Doc off Campus: CDC media networking trip to NYC

 Throughout college, it seems that there is always a pressure to constantly know our next move while trying to leap over puddles to avoid mistakes.
 And somehow in between identifying who we are and who we want to be, we start to lose who we could become.

-On Friday, October 21st, a group of 37 Skidmore students took a 5:45am coach bus from Skidmore College's Case Center to New York City to meet media professionals from The New York Times, ABC, Broadway, and Sesame Street.
-At each site we had very intimate and profound conversations and we learned how these particular people got their job opportunities, personal tips on how we could get at a chance at our dreams in the Media industry, and meaningful advice.
+On Friday, October 21, a group of 37 Skidmore students took a 5:45 a.m. coach bus from Skidmore College's Case Center to New York City to meet media professionals from the New York Times, ABC, Broadway and Sesame Street.
+At each site we had very intimate and profound conversations, and we learned how these particular people got their job opportunities, personal tips on how we could get at a chance at our dreams in the media industry and meaningful advice.

-At The New York Times we met 20-something Stephanie Preiss who studied Philosophy at Middlebury College and is currently in charge of budgeting, arranging partnership deals, and product development as Director, Video Strategy and Business Development, for the newspaper.
-Although she studied Philosophy she feels her liberal arts education definitely prepared her for this opportunity by providing her a framework for difficult problem solving, approaching issues from a different perspective, prioritizing, discipline, getting through work despite tiredness, and public speaking.
-This was refreshing to hear especially during midterms because it made me believe that everything will be worth it in the end in one way or another.
+At the New York Times we met 20something Stephanie Preiss, who studied philosophy at Middlebury College and is currently in charge of budgeting, arranging partnership deals and product development as director for video strategy and business development for the newspaper.
+Although she studied philosophy, she feels her liberal arts education definitely prepared her for this opportunity by providing her a framework for difficult problem-solving, approaching issues from a different perspective, prioritizing, discipline, getting through work despite tiredness and public speaking.
+This was refreshing to hear, especially during midterms, because it made me believe that everything will be worth it in the end in one way or another.

 Later in the day, we entered a building where we ran into dancers going to auditions or rehearsing for a show.
-We entered the penthouse suite to meet 5 panelists led by Skidmore alum and Broadway music maker Derek Gregor '00 who is currently working on a Broadway musical.
-Here we learned from producers about their duties of finding the best mediums of telling a story: whether it be a musical, a play, a book, etc. how to manage shows, music schools, and how to find funding.
+We entered the penthouse suite to meet five panelists led by Skidmore alum and Broadway music maker Derek Gregor '00, who is currently working on a Broadway musical.
+Here we learned from producers about their duties of finding the best mediums of telling a story: whether it be a musical, a play, a book, etc., how to manage shows, music schools and how to find funding.
 We spoke about the importance of writing professional emails (whose language would be fine, even if it was published) and building valuable connections.
 After our talk, we got a treat; two Broadway actors sang a song from the new musical!
-The lyrics and story in the song brought me to tears as it speaks of completing a task, finding yourself, and trying to prove to the world that this moment is important.
+The lyrics and story in the song brought me to tears as it speaks of completing a task, finding yourself and trying to prove to the world that this moment is important.

-So on days when we are leaping over puddles and trying to have the next ten years of our lives set up, know it’s okay to not have answers right now.
+So on days when we are leaping over puddles and trying to have the next 10 years of our lives set up, know it’s OK to not have answers right now.
 However, Thanksgiving is coming soon, which means answering big questions like, “So, what do you plan to do after college?”
-Although, Dan Silver admits to disliking these questions, he suggests we answer, “Well my interests are… and I hope to explore…” According to these amazing individuals in the media industry, our college years and twenties are years where we should explore our interests, make connections, and just have fun.
+Although Dan Silver admits to disliking these questions, he suggests we answer, “Well my interests are … and I hope to explore…” According to these amazing individuals in the media industry, our college years and 20s are years where we should explore our interests, make connections and just have fun.
 However, when you feel lost and like you do not have enough answers, recite one of these quotes and know that you are exactly where you are supposed to be.